MichaelWarmbier/Markdown-Collection/Markdown/Logical Problem-Solving.md

 Assets\Scripts\ScriptBlock\myScript.cs(432,17): error CS1955: Non-invocable member 'Transform.position' cannot be used like a method.
 ```

-In this example it's further emphasized how important it is to understand the relevant terminology.
+In this example, it is further emphasized how important it is to understand the relevant terminology.

 This error comes from an error returned by Unity.
 Not every programmer uses Unity, but enough of them understand the terminology provided that they can estimate a probable cause and possible offer a solution.
 Broken down: